-When you click the "Place Your Order" button at Amazon.com, tell the cab driver where you want to go, or hand a $20 bill to the cashier at the movies, you are accepting an offer to enter into a contract.
-All of these actions--despite the lack of fanfare--communicate acceptance: an unconditional willingness to be bound by the other party's offer.
+When you click the "Place Your Order" button at Amazon.com, tell the cab driver where you want to go, or hand a $20 bill to the cashier at the movies, you're accepting an offer to enter into a contract.
+All of these actions—despite the lack of fanfare—communicate acceptance: an unconditional willingness to be bound by the other party's offer.
 An acceptance is a necessary part of a legally binding contract: If there's no acceptance, there's no deal.

 Occasionally, one party disputes whether the other accepted an offer.
-In general, acceptance has not occurred if any of the following are true.
+In general, acceptance hasn't occurred if any of the following are true:

 When one party responds to an offer with additional conditions or qualifications, the response is generally considered to be a counteroffer, not an acceptance.
 A counteroffer isn't an acceptance because it materially changes the terms of the proposed contract.
 Legally, a counteroffer is considered a rejection of the original offer and the proposal of a new offer in its place.

-However, under the Uniform Commercial Code--legal rules governing the sale of goods--the rules are sometimes more liberal.
+However, under the Uniform Commercial Code (UCC)—legal rules governing the sale of goods—the rules are sometimes more liberal.
 Under these rules, an acceptance that's qualified might create a binding contract, despite adding new conditions, unless the modifications cause surprise or hardship.
 For example, "I accept your offer to sell your car, but you'll have to arrange to deliver it to California, instead of New York."

 Similar to open offers or options, "cooling-off rules" allow consumers to back out of certain kinds of contracts within three days of entering the agreement.
-To learn more, see Nolo's article Canceling a Contract Within Three Days.
+To learn more, see our article on canceling a contract Within three days.